POAM Video Resources

 “The 5th Amendment,” Gutscher says, “is not a self-executing- you must make known your intent not to provide a statement.”
 Listen here for more information.

 What do you, as a union member, have the right to talk about and with whom?
 PERA is the law that gives protection to unions and union members to organize and engage in lawful, concerted activity.
 Marty Champine discusses various case examples where employers have disciplined union employees for speaking to the media.
 In the initial case discussed, the court held that employers must have a substantial and legitimate business reason for not wanting to allow their employee to speak to the media.
 In future cases, this ruling stands and in others, it does not.
 Listen here for examples such as POAM v.
 Ottawa County and City of Cadillac v.
 POAM.

-Chris Tomasi speaks on Command and Investigation from the perspective of the command officer conducting the investigation.
+Chris Tomasi speaks on Command and Investigation from the perspective of the commanding officer conducting the investigation.
 What questions should you ask yourself?
 The first is outlined below:

 “What type of an investigation should I be conducting?”
 There are usually two types of investigations: internal and criminal.
 If internal, Garrity should be a non-issue.
 If a criminal investigation is being conducted, Garrity is nonapplicable here.
 Usually, if an officer is being asked to give a statement in such an investigation, the officer can invoke the right to remain silent and you cannot compel that officer to do otherwise.
 The right to remain silent has to be honored as the constitutional right that an officer is given.
 To hear more, listen to the video above.